Case study at GA exploring a UX solution for an existing website.

 After completing the wireframes and turning them into an Interactive Prototype, I tested the prototype with 3 users.
 They had 3 different tasks to complete, and they accomplished all of them with relative ease.
 The only issue I observed was more of an oversight.
 Originally, I thought all the locations would be on one page, and then the user would click on a specific location to get to the Specific Location Page.
 However, I realized during wireframe that my user would want to get to the Specific Location Page with the fewest amount of steps, thus skipping over the All Locations Page.

-I used the Katsu Burger logo for the Cheddar and Purple Onion color, but the rest of the colors in the logo were far too saturated.
+I used the Katsu Burger logo for the Cheddar and Purple Onion color, but the rest of the colors in the logo were far too saturated for easy readability.
 Mayo is simply Cheddar dialed down on the saturation level.
 I played with the tone of the green and red to develop Ketchup and Edamame.
+I checked the contrast of the white text against the Purple Onion, and it got the AAA approval.
+The only contrast issue was the Cheddar on Purple Onion, which only reached the AA rating, but since it’s just for the hover function, it’s a stylistic choice I can live with.
 The typefaces are a play on the font used for the logo.
 Katsu Burger is relaxed and playful, so a rounded sans serif font seemed fitting.

 High -Fidelity Mockups

 Homepage, Georgetown Page, Merchandise Page